katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

   - Jekyll
 ---

-This is the unofficial Part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I created a secure subdomain that points at an AWS S3 bucket to host my site's assets.
+This is part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I setup a subdomain that points at an AWS S3 bucket to host my site's assets.
+And https, too!

 ## Create a bucket

 I started by creating a bucket to store my photos.
 From a little research I decided to name my bucket after the subdomain that I will later point at the bucket `yo.katydecorah.com`.

-I used [this policy on my bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-s3-tasks) that would give read access to my bucket but not allow the public to see a list of everything in my bucket:
+I used [this policy on my bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-s3-tasks) that would give read access to my bucket but not publicly list everything in my bucket:

 ```json
 {